01#1 - Locate and Read the Decedent's Last Will and Testament.

 Different states and counties can have different requirements regarding the legal documents required to officially open estates with probate courts.
 Estate lawyers and probate court clerk can furnish you with a list of necessary items.
 Just be sure to hire local attorneys who are familiar with your particular county's local probate rules.

 07#7 - Wait to Hear From the Court

-After all the appropriate legal paperwork is filed with the probate court, you'll have to wait until the probate judge reviews the file.
-He'll then either admit the will or estate for probate, or he'll request additional information or documentation.
-Finally, he will authorize a personal representative to act on behalf of the estate and its beneficiaries by granting her "letters testamentary" or "letters of administration."
+After all the appropriate legal paperwork is filed with the probate court, you must wait until the probate judge reviews the file.
+He'll then either admit the will or estate for probate, or request additional information.
+Finally, he will authorize a personal representative to act on behalf of the estate and its beneficiaries, by granting him or her "letters testamentary" or "letters of administration."

 08#8 - Provide Certified Copies of Probate Orders to All Financial Institutions.

-The personal representative of the estate should take care of everything moving forward.
-She should provide copies of all orders signed by the judge and her letters testamentary to the financial institutions where the decedent's assets are located, letting them know that she's authorized to take control of them.
-She should also provide copies to utility companies to change these accounts into the name of the estate.
+The personal representative of the estate should handle everything else from this point forward.
+He or she should provide copies of all orders signed by the judge and should provide letters testamentary to the financial institutions where the decedent's assets are located, letting them know that he or she is authorized to take control of them.

 Probate Checklist - How to Open a Probate Estate